wellerychaves/wellerychaves/README.md

 <!-- I think this was a good idea -->

 ## About-me
-My name is Wellery Chaves, I have 23 years old.
-I’m Full Stack Developer with 2 years of experience.
-I'm a perfectionist and I'm always looking for ways to improve and optimize my projects.
-I love learning new things and I always try to improve what I already know.
+I am a Full Stack Developer with a strong passion for learning and improving my skills.
+Over the past two years, I have dedicated myself to personal projects that have allowed me to expand my knowledge in various technologies and web app development methodologies.

 ## Hard Skills